-The expansion of private sector space activities poses new challenges to maintaining a safe operational environment in space, while offering opportunities to expand access to the benefits of space applications on Earth.

-You have a responsibility to behave responsibly, not create debris, and to be transparent with the way you operate.
+The expansion of private sector space activities poses new challenges to maintaining a safe operational environment in space, while offering You have a responsibility to behave responsibly, not create debris, and to be transparent with the way you operate.

 Gen. John Hyten, AFSPC Commander, 2015 SmallSat Conference.